money-on-chain/stable-protocol-core-v2/README.md

 1. Deploy and initialize the protocol using a governor mocked to bypass governance restrictions
 2. Initialize the protocol with a list of predefined Pegged Tokens by configuration
-3. Add Assets to mocWrapper (only for collateral bag implementation)
-4. Transfer governance to the real governor once initializations have finished
+3. Transfer governance to the real governor once initializations have finished

 ## Built With